 Put Stress in Its Place

 Stress is an inevitable part of life.
 How you cope with it has an effect on both your physical and emotional state.
-Here are 10 calming strategies you can use right now to get into a less stressed space.
+Here are 10 calming strategies you can use right now to get into a less stressed space and achieve stress relief.
+Use one of these strategies the next time you’re looking for one of the ways to stop stressing.

 Break Out the Bubble Gum

+Want to know how to stop stressing out?
+Get outside.
 Spending time outside is a great antidote to stress.
 Studies show that spending a few minutes outside, even close to home, can provide a mood boost.
-Not only do natural settings induce calm, being outdoors often means being active, too.
+Not only do natural settings induce calm, but being outdoors often means being active, too.

 Smile Like You Mean It